defiprime/defiprime1/polygon.md

 {% assign lendings = site.lending | where_exp:"item", "item.ecosystem contains 'polygon'" %}
 {% if lendings.size > 0 %}

-# Decentralized Lending on BSC
+# Decentralized Lending on Polygon

 {% for lending in lendings %}